openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Taking a Proctored Exam
 **********************************

-When a proctored exam starts, the countdown timer also starts.
-The time that is allowed in the exam is shown in a bar at the top of the edX courseware page.
-For more information, see :ref:`SFD Taking a Timed Exam`.
+All proctored exams are also timed exams, in which you have a time limit to complete the exam.
+When a proctored exam starts, a countdown timer at the top of the edX courseware page also starts.

+The countdown timer provides a warning when 20% of the time is left and again when 5% of the time is left.
+For example, if you have 60 minutes to complete the exam, you will see a warning when there are 12 minutes left, and again when there are 3 minutes left.

+If time runs out before you have completed the exam, the proctoring review is still submitted, and any answers that you have completed up to that time are also submitted.
+If you pass the proctoring review, you might still qualify for a passing grade with the answers you have submitted.

+To take a proctored exam, follow these steps.

+#.
+In the courseware, open the proctored exam.

+..
+Need to get screenshots when UI finalized

+2. On the page where you agree to or decline taking the exam with online proctoring, select **Yes, I want to take this exam with online proctoring**.

+   .. note:: If you decline the proctored exam option and select **No, I want
+      to take this exam without proctoring**, you will not have another chance to take this exam with proctoring, and you will not be eligible to use this course for academic credit, regardless of your final grade in the course.

+#.
+Follow the instructions to install the proctoring software and perform
+   system and identity checks.

+#.
+Make sure the proctoring software is running while you complete the exam
+   questions.

-.. note:: After you start a proctored exam, you can minimize the proctoring software window, but you must not close it.
+   .. note:: After you start a proctored exam, you must not close the
+      proctoring software window, although you can minimize it.

-   If you close the edX exam browser or navigate away from your exam during you proctored exam, the timer continues counting down.
+      You cannot pause or stop the timer once you have started your exam.
+If you close the edX exam browser or navigate away from your exam during your proctored exam, the timer continues to count down.
 You cannot pause the timer.
 If you accidentally close the edX exam browser, you can open a new browser window and return to your exam at the point that you left it.
 You cannot regain any of the time that is lost in a situation like this.

-If time runs out before you have completed the exam, the proctoring review is still submitted, and any answers that you have completed up to that time are also submitted.
-If you pass the proctoring review, you might still qualify for a passing grade with the answers you have submitted.
+5. When you have completed the questions, if the exam timer has not reached 00:00, select **End my exam**.

+#.
+Go to the proctoring software browser window and close the window.
+Confirm
+   that you want to quit the application when you are prompted.

+#.
+In the browser window for the edX exam, you see the result page for your
+   exam.
+You can come back to this page to check for your proctoring session review results.

+   There are several possible statuses.

+  *  **Pending** -- This status indicates that the data for your proctoring session is being reviewed.
+It usually takes 2-3 days for results to appear for an exam.

+  *  **Satisfactory** -- This status indicates that your proctoring session was reviewed, and that you have passed the review.
+If you also achieve the minimum credit eligibility grade in your course, you are eligible to use this course for academic credit.

+  *  **Unsatisfactory** -- This status indicates that your proctoring session was reviewed, and that you did not pass the review because some suspicious activity was observed.
+You are not eligible to use this course for academic credit regardless of your final grade.

+Check your **Progress** page for full details of your credit eligibility status.

 .. _SFD Technical Difficulties During Exam: